Scripture Reading: Proverbs 22 …

 Verse 6 is one of those verses that everybody knows but most don't know where to find it: "Train a child in the way he should go, and when he is old he will not turn from it."
 What do you want your children to be known for?
 Solomon's proverbs are for those who desire wisdom, and wisdom requires instruction.
 If you find someone who thinks they "know it all," beware!
 Our society often scorns wisdom passed from one generation to another, but Solomon writes, "Do not move an ancient boundary stone set up by your fathers" (22:28).
 Not all things from the past are bad and not all new things are good.

-I have referred to the words of Jeremiah before, "This is what the LORD says: 'Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls'" (Jeremiah 6:16).
+The prophet Jeremiah wrote these words long ago, "This is what the LORD says: 'Stand at the crossroads and look; ask for the ancient paths, ask where the good way is, and walk in it, and you will find rest for your souls'" (Jeremiah 6:16).
 When God says, "Train a child in the way he should go, and when he is old he will not turn from it," that was true 3,000 years ago and it is true today!
 When God says, "Folly is bound up in the heart of a child, but the rod of discipline will drive it far from him," that was true then, and it is true now!
 When God says, "A generous man will himself be blessed" (22:9) and "He who loves a pure heart and whose speech is gracious will have the king for his friend" (22:11), those principles still apply to our lives and the lives of others today.

 You can go through the entire book of Proverbs and separate the sayings into things that give you a good name (in God's sight) and things that don't.
 "Pay attention and listen to the sayings of the wise; apply your heart to what I teach … so that your trust may be in the LORD!"
 (22:17,19).
 God desires that you live in such a way that you have a good name in HIS sight, so that HE will have a good name through you in the eyes of those around you.
 Peter writes it this way, inspired by the same Spirit who moved Solomon to write Proverbs: